England/Ipswich: Sheepshanks fears 66 years of hurt before England stands a chance in the World Cup

 The former Ipswich Town, Football Association and Football League chairman has the unenviable task of revolutionising the grassroots game via the long-awaited St George’s Park project.

-It was there, at the new multi-million pound National Football Centre, that he watched Roy Hodgson’s side suffer their 2-1 World Cup defeat to Uruguay on Thursday night – a result which leaves their participation in the tournament hanging by a thread.
+It was there, at the new multi-million pound National Football Centre, that he watched Roy Hodgson’s side suffer their 2-1 World Cup defeat to Uruguay on Thursday night.
+Italy’s shock 1-0 defeat to Costa Rica last night meant that England’s exit was sealed.

 By the time the 2016 European Championships come around it will be 50 years since Sir Alf Ramsey led the Three Lions to 1966 glory.
 And Sheepshanks makes no apologies that his long-term vision could take up to 16 years before bearing fruit.